 This vignette demonstrates how to use this approach to parallelize the scuttle functions.

-The scuttle Bioconductor package provides basic utility functions for single-cell RNA-seq data analysis, including quality control, normalization, and aggregation, which can be parallelized across cells.
+The scuttle Bioconductor package provides basic utility functions for single-cell RNA-seq data analysis, including quality control, normalization, and aggregation, which can be parallelized across cells or features.

-The logNormCounts() function computes log-normalized expression values for a SingleCellExperiment object:
+The perFeatureQCMetrics() function computes quality control metrics for each feature (gene) in a SingleCellExperiment object:

 library(scuttle)